visrealm/pico9918/docs/config/README.md

 ## What This Tool Does

 The PICO9918 stores its configuration in the top 4KB of flash memory.
 When you update the firmware, this configuration area is preserved.
-However, if the configuration becomes corrupted or incompatible, this tool allows you to generate a small UF2 file (512 bytes) to reset or update just the configuration without reflashing the entire firmware.
+However, if the configuration becomes corrupted or incompatible, this tool allows you to generate a small UF2 file to reset or update just the configuration without reflashing the entire firmware.

 ## Features